Watch me make this Whipped Chocolate Buttercream Frosting Recipe from start to finish!

 - Mix in melted chocolate chips.

 - Mix in cocoa powder and powdered sugar until frosting is light, fluffy and whipped.
+(You have to mix it really good to get it airy)

 - Stir in salt.